 The children of Yemen have suffered horrifying ordeals.
 We must stop at nothing to reach those who need us most.

 The Challenges for Children in Yemen

-- 23% of children are engaged in child labor
+- 7.4 million children are in need of child protection assistance

 How to Help Children in Yemen